gpoppino/dsbkup/README.md

   *BACKUPDIR* before removing them.

-If you have the roll-forward logs feature enabled and want to backup the last two log files and delete the unused ones, you will have to specify the directory where these logs are stored with the following variable:
+If you have the roll-forward logs feature enabled and want to backup the last unused log files before deleting them, you will have to specify the directory where these logs are stored with the following variable:

 - `RFLDIR`: name of the directory where the roll-forward logs are stored.